Partner-assisted reproduction

 Partner-assisted reproduction, reception of oocytes from partner (ROPA), reciprocal IVF, shared motherhood, partner IVF or co-IVF is a method of family building that is used by couples who both possess female reproductive organs.
 The method uses in vitro fertilization (IVF), a method that means eggs are removed from the ovaries, fertilized in a laboratory, and then one or more of the resulting embryos are placed in the uterus to hopefully create a pregnancy.
 Reciprocal IVF differs from standard IVF in that two partners are involved: the eggs are taken from one partner, and the other partner carries the pregnancy.
 In this way, the process is mechanically identical to IVF with egg donation.
-Reciprocal IVF offers the highest chance for pregnancy and a lower chance of a multiple births.
+Reciprocal IVF offers the highest chance for pregnancy.

 This process was first introduced in Spain in 2007 at the CEFER institute.

 Process of reciprocal IVF

 Reciprocal IVF is a process that involves steps both for the genetic mother and the gestational mother.
 Below lists the one-by-one steps a couple undergoing this procedure have to go through.